 Unpaid overtime often comes in the form of employers asking employees to clock out but to continue working.
 In other cases, employers don’t pay workers for training or force them to come in early to prepare for work without paying for this time.
 Forcing an employee to work through lunch or work without breaks is also an example of unpaid overtime, as is requiring an employee to work more than 40 hours (without overtime) to make up for missed hours from another week.

 As the victim of unpaid overtime in Florida, you may be missing out on hundreds or thousands of dollars your employer rightfully owes you.
 Whether your employer doesn’t count working from home, says that part of the job is “volunteer work,” or tries other ways to trick employees into missing out on federally mandated overtime pay, you have rights.
-Explore your legal options in the face of an unpaid overtime scheme with help from the attorneys of Florin Gray Bouzas Owens.
+Explore your legal options in the face of an unpaid overtime scheme with help from the attorneys of Florin Gray Bouzas Owens, LLC.

 Filing a lawsuit against the company is one of the possible actions you can take against your employer for unpaid overtime.
 The Florida civil courts will hear cases involving an underpaid or unpaid employee if you have the elements of a claim.
 You must show that you qualify for overtime (that you aren’t an exempt employee), that your employer has violated an overtime law, and that you suffered damage as a result.
 If you win your case, the courts may award you the following damages:

 Talk to our attorneys to find out the value of your case.
 The results of your case will depend on how much overtime your employer has failed to give you, how long your employer has been misclassifying you, and how extensively the error has affected your life and family.
 A great attorney can help you maximize your recovery through a smart, aggressive legal strategy.
-Trust Florin Gray Bouzas Owens, with your unpaid overtime case for the best possible results.
+Trust Florin Gray Bouzas Owens, LLC with your unpaid overtime case for the best possible results.

 The federal Fair Labor Standards Act, or FLSA, is a major component of unpaid overtime claims.
 The FLSA is the federal law that mandates overtime pay for all employees who work more than 40 hours in a single week.
 The FLSA states that covered employers must legally pay qualified employees 150% of their regular hourly wage for each hour over 40 per week.
 The FLSA applies to the majority of employees; however, there are exemptions:

 Note that FLSA overtime pay exemptions are very narrow.
 The odds are high that your employer legally owes you time-and-a-half pay for overtime hours you work.
-Don’t assume you’re an exemption if your employer refuses to pay you overtime.
+Don’t assume you’re exempt if your employer refuses to pay you overtime.
 Investigate the situation yourself to see if the act technically includes you.
 Keep in mind that the type of work you do, not your classification as an employee or independent contractor, determines whether you are exempt or nonexempt.

 Under the FLSA, it is illegal not to pay eligible employees’ overtime if you’re a covered employer in the United States.
 Covered employers must pay nonexempt employees full minimum wage and statutory overtime for the workweek in question.
 Failing to pay these amounts is a violation of the FLSA that could land the employer in significant legal trouble.
 If you believe your employer has violated the provisions of the FLSA, protect your rights.